Liquorice and Lemons

-“Liquorice and Lemons” – a circus performance for children by Duo Homeles Moreles
+“Liquorice and Lemons” – a circus performance for primary school children by Duo Homeles Moreles

 Performance “Liquorice and Lemons” is a moving and, at times, rambunctious tale of friendship, joy, sorrow and daily life, which demonstrates that within all the seriousness that life brings there hides some happiness and playfulness.
 When the boy is in a good and friendly mood, the girl is not.
 And vice versa.
 But there are moments when mutual understanding is possible – just like somersaults are possible, and singing, while standing on someone’s shoulders, and the ability to swiftly catch a falling flower pot.
 The circus is a joyous miracle, so why should life and relationships be any different?